Only global administrators and Solution Manager administrators can configure VCS. More information is available in the Authorization section.

 sources, web services, etc.) expressed as a list of VQL sentences.

 On the other hand, the Solution Manager generates a backup for the Scheduler servers, using the information of the first Scheduler server of the environment.
-This backup includes a zip file with the server metadata (tasks, data sources, etc.).
+This backup includes a zip file with the server metadata (jobs, data sources, etc.).

 The Solution Manager also allows to do a rollback after a failed deployment, to restore the previous state of the first Virtual DataPort and Scheduler server that is enabled on each enabled cluster of the environment.
 To do this, the Solution Manager imports a VQL file into these Virtual DataPort servers and a zip file with the Scheduler metadata into the first Scheduler server that is enabled on each enabled cluster.